ephys/mc-fundamental/README.md

 [View gallery](docs/screenshots/mossy_cobblestone)

 Also available for Mossy stone bricks.
-Disabled by default.

 If you make a ressource pack that improves the moss overlay, send it our way!